1. What is Amplify and Cognito?

 3. Configuring Amplify and Creating React Basic App

-- ➔ Install amplify using following command
+- ➔ Install amplify using the following command

 - ➔ Initializing amplify project and providing required information as given below in the following screenshots.
-You can also configure as per your requirements.
+You can also configure it as per your requirements.

 4. Adding Cognito Authentication to our project

 - ➔ Run the following command to add authentication to our project

 - ➔ Use default configuration or manually configure cognito user pool.

 - ➔ Select a way for the user to login into his/her account.
 In our project, we only use email to log into the account.
 You can also add more than one way to log in and configure more advanced settings for authentication.

 - ➔ Now, we push all this configuration to our AWS cloud account by running the following command.
 Amplify also prompts the changes we are going to make and whether to push the changes or not.